gSchool/ada-developer-skills/00-welcome-to-ada/01-what-is-ada.md

 ## Introduction

+To give you all an introduction to Ada's Core Program, we'll cover:

-1. Mission and How We Work Towards It
+1. Ada's Mission and How We Work Towards It
 1. The Classroom Portion
     - Content
     - Support From Staff
     - Support From Tools
 1. The Internship Portion
-1. The Community
 1. Grace

-## Mission
+## 🤔 Mission 🤔

 Before we get into why _you're_ here, let's get into why _Ada Developer's Academy_ is here, and look at its mission statement.